List of accidents and incidents involving the Boeing B-52 Stratofortress: 1969

 On 21 January, a B-52H (tail number 61-0037) with the 5th Bombardment Wing, Minot, North Dakota, crashed shortly after takeoff.
 The aircraft climbed to 200 to 300 ft above the ground when it stalled, crashed, and exploded in a field about 1 mi away from the airbase.
 All six crew members died.
 The cause of the crash was an incorrect preflight fuel load distribution.

 Upon attempting to land at Castle AFB, California, on 8 May, a B-52F (tail number 57-0149) from 93rd Bombardment Wing crashed short of the runway and burned.
 The aircraft was destroyed but all seven crew members were rescued albeit suffered injuries.

+On 17 March, the entire inboard engine pod tore away from the right wing of a B-52H (tail number 60-0003) of the 524th Bombardment Squadron during climbout from Wurtsmith Air Force Base in Michigan on a practice bombing mission.
+Instruments for the right outboard engines simultaneously indicated total engine failure and the fire warning lights illuminated.
+The flight crew pulled the fire extinguisher handles, but discovered that the aircraft would uncontrollably bank to the left when power was reduced to the four left engines; they deduced that the inner pod separation had damaged controls and instrumentation for the outboard pod, leaving the right outboard engines irreversibly jammed at climb power.
+Deciding that it was unsafe to land with two uncontrollable engines and not wanting to risk an ejection and deliberate crash, the crew deliberately starved the right outboard engines by transferring fuel out of the No. 4 main tank.
+After flying for several hours over Lake Huron to reduce the fuel load, the pilots performed a safe landing at Wurtsmith with only the four left engines functioning and the flaps retracted due to concerns that they might not function properly.
+The two inboard engines were found in a wooded area near the base.
+The crew was decorated for outstanding airmanship, and the aircraft was subsequently repaired and placed back in service.

 On 10 May, a B-52D (tail number 56-0593) crashed into the Pacific Ocean after takeoff from Andersen AFB, Guam.
 The aircraft, with the 393d Bombardment Squadron, 509th Bombardment Wing, Pease AFB, New Hampshire, attached to 4133rd Strategic Wing (Provisional), Andersen AFB was enroute to a mission over Vietnam.
 Shortly after a night takeoff and climbing to a low altitude, the pilot turned to the right and then control was lost.
 The aircraft disintegrated on impact and all six crew members died.